Hiking Golden Ears Provincial Park - panoramic view

 Alouette Lake and Camping

-Black bears are a regular presence, particularly in late summer when salmon runs draw them to the creeks and berry patches provide easy calories.
-Deer are commonly spotted along forest edges during early morning and evening.
-The bird life ranges from wrens and chickadees working the forest understory to ravens and hawks riding thermals above the ridgelines.
+Black bears are a regular presence in the park, particularly during late summer when salmon runs draw them to the creeks and berry patches provide additional food.
+Deer are commonly spotted along forest edges and in meadows during early morning and evening.
+The bird life ranges from wrens and chickadees working through the forest understory to ravens and hawks riding thermals above the ridgelines.

-The park's proximity to Vancouver makes it one of the most visited provincial parks in British Columbia, and that popularity shows on weekends.
-Parking lots regularly fill by 8 AM on sunny summer days, so an early arrival isn't optional if you're planning a longer hike.
-Getting there early also means cooler temperatures for the climb and a better chance at clear summit views before afternoon clouds build.
+Golden Ears is close enough to Vancouver that it draws serious crowds on weekends and holidays.
+Parking lots regularly fill by 8 AM on sunny summer days, so arriving early isn't optional if you want a spot.
+An early start also means cooler temperatures for the climb and better odds of clear summit views before afternoon clouds build.

 Recommended gear for this trail